|This is an old story of that Wenabozho, the one white

 "Boy you're pinching me too much all over," raccoon thought.
 They'd

 pinch him anywhere they could pinch him.
-He was laying there sideways.
+He was lying there sideways.

 They'd pinch him.
 He didn't flinch.
 Then they'd sing some more: